gelosecurity/ebb-flow/README.md

 - ebb&flow does not collect, store, or share any personal data.
 - All data fetched is directly from the respective third-party websites upon your request.

-## Support & Feedback

-- If you have any questions, feedback, or need assistance, please contact us at [your support email].

 ## Disclaimer

 - **No Financial Advice:** ebb&flow is an informational tool designed to aggregate publicly available financial data.
 It does not provide financial advice or make investment recommendations.